mapbox/appropriate-images/README.md

 - the available width,
 - the resolution of the screen, and
-- whether or not the browser supports WebP.
+- whether or not the browser supports `webp`.

-The image variant that is selected with be **the narrowest variant that is still at least as wide as the available width, or the widest variant if the available width exceeds all sizes**.
+The image variant that is selected will be **the narrowest variant that is at least as wide as the available width, or else, if the available width exceeds all sizes, the widest variant**.

 If you created your image variants with [`generate`], the URLs this function returns should match the paths to resized, optimized images.